-Animal welfare concerns are on the rise around the global population, including dairy consumers.
+Animal welfare concerns are on the rise globally.
 While dairy cow welfare remains a major topic for researchers in many fields, here is a look at exploring dairy herd improvements (DHI) further.

 Welfare is related to cow health status and their ability to cope with external and internal environmental and farming conditions, thus cow behavioural response to several circumstances including illnesses and nutritional level.
 Welfare remains a complex situation and good animal welfare is linked to cows that are in good condition, healthy, comfortable, well-nourished, safe, and able to express their innate behaviour while not suffering from negative states including pain, fear, and distress.
 Long-term genetic selection for high-yielding cows has impacted welfare, more likely because cows with increased productivity and calving intervals are more susceptible to metabolic diseases, mastitis, lameness, and negative nutrient supply coming from increased energy, protein and dynamic nutrients (vitamins and trace element nutrition) demand.
 The benefits of improving farm animal welfare can maintain tangible gains in overall productivity as well as competitive advantages and market premiums for end products.